COVID-19 Operations Update

-Pursuant to that determination, the U.S. Consulate General—Frankfurt is resuming limited immigrant (IV) (including Diversity Lottery 2021 and K (fiancée/fiancé)) visa processing in May 2021, subject to COVID-19 restrictions.
+Pursuant to that determination, the U.S. Consulate General—Frankfurt has resumed limited immigrant (IV) (including Diversity Lottery 2021 and K (fiancée/fiancé)) visa processing, subject to COVID-19 restrictions.
 Please see the following link for more information about our prioritization guidelines for the resumption of IV and K visa processing: https://travel.state.gov/content/travel/en/News/visas-news/updates-to-national-interest-exceptions-for-regional-covid-proclamations.html.

 We are processing cases on a first-in, first-out basis according to the prioritization guidance on the phased resumption of visa services.
 Please understand that we will not be able to resume visa processing at pre-pandemic levels because of limited capacity and the number of people we can safely maintain socially distant in the consulate.